Tsohg/bitsquid_unbundler/README.md

 | u32 | (file size) the size of the file |
 | u32 | unknown at present |
 | (file size) | the file's data. this is what can be split off into its own file with the path as its name and the file extension after the string is looked up. |

+### Side Note
+This unbundler ignores .stream, .data, and .ini files in the bundled directory if they exist.